Tiffany Haddish Speaks Out After Her New Year's Eve Show Flops

 Haddish added, "This will probably be the only time you will ever see me like this because I'm never doing this again...I will never allow myself to be this woe the f—k out."

-The star eventually took a swig from a bottle before handing back into the audience.
+The star eventually took a swig from a bottle before handing it back into the audience.